piusnmuhumuza/software-engineering/softwareEngineering/softwareEngineering.md

 These can be different or categorized differently depending on the information source, learning center or mode of research on your part.

+Today, software development teams run lean processes to focus on end-user feedback and increased value, as noted in the Lean Startup, by Eric Ries, who advocates for rapid prototyping, end-user feedback and early and rapid product delivery.

 ## Glossary

 * **Computer programs** are a set of instructions/algorithms applied to various types of data that is used as a process of creating the software program with the help of a programming language.